 While the Sills Air Range now has increased physical capacity, what has not changed is the use of paper targets.
 While traditional paper targets are common at the high school level, all college, national and international air rifle shooting has transitioned to modern electronic targets.
 For many of our shooters, experience with electronic targets is one key to success at Junior Olympics, in the NCAA, and at International Olympic-style shooting competitions.
 This is especially true with the new finals format, which requires electronic targets (to see an example of this exciting format, see https://youtu.be/sTuLGM5hJ7I).
-Installing electronic targets is the next step in the evolution of the Sills Air Range – with the aim to become one of the nation’s premier youth shooting facilities in order to train the next generations of USA shooting athletes.
-Since electronic targets are not cheap, we are raising money through fundraisers, raffles, snack bar sales, match proceeds, swap meets, and donations.
+Installing electronic targets was the next step in the evolution of the Sills Air Range – with the aim to become one of the nation’s premier youth shooting facilities in order to train the next generations of USA shooting athletes.